Nautilus to Columbia, 9781472856500

 Summary

-A highly illustrated history of the US Navy’s nuclear submarine program, from its origins in the postwar years through to the latest Columbia-class SSBNs introduced in 2020.
+A highly illustrated history of the US Navy’s nuclear submarine program, from the postwar years to the 2020 Columbia-class SSBNs.

-This title will cover the origins, design, and development of the US Navy’s fleet of nuclear-powered submarines.
-This program was developed under the command of Hiram G. Rickover, the “Father of the Nuclear Navy” who oversaw t…
+James C. Goodall covers the origins, design and development of the US Navy’s fleet of nuclear-powered submarines.
+This program was developed under the command of Hiram G. Rickover, the “Father of the Nuclear Navy” who oversaw the commissioning of the very first nuclear-powered attack submarine, the USS Nautilus (SSN 571) in 1952.
+T…

 Book Details